FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2024-10-22-custom-jar.md

 3. Once the archive has been uploaded, locate it and press the 3 dots to its right, then select "Unarchive".

-4. Once done, you may delete the archive file as it is no longer needed.
+4. Once done, you may delete the archive as it is no longer needed.

 5. Make sure that the main `.jar` file is named `server.jar`.
 If not, press the 3 dots to its right and select "Rename".